Let me guess:

 The belief that there are abundant topics hanging around and accessible to you will change the way you look at the world.
 You’ll have a lens of framing interesting subjects through your life experiences and the happenings around you.

-All of the topic ideas might not be compelling and exciting to write for you.
-But the change of mindset can make the difference between having ten good topics to write about vs. complaining that you have none.
+All topic ideas might not be compelling and exciting to write for you.
+But a change of mindset can make the difference between having ten good topics to write about versus complaining that you have none.

 Assuming you’ve made the mindset shift, let’s look at a few strategies to spark ideas for your writing project.